-The tables in the report identify any protected groups which may be impacted (either positively or negatively) by each policy in turn.
-If a policy would have no impact on a particular group, the result is recorded as 'not applicable'.
+The consideration of the impact of evolving policies on equalities issues was an iterative process, with progress on the EqIA report running in parallel to the development of the draft policies.
+The tables in the report identify any protected groups or socio-economic inequalities which may be impacted (either positively or negatively) by each policy in turn.
+If a policy would have no impact on a particular aspect, the result is recorded as 'not applicable'.

-Where the screening exercise identifies that any GNLP policy has an impact upon one or more group, this is explained.
+Where the screening exercise identifies that any GNLP policy has an impact upon one or more group, or on socio-economic disadvantage, this is explained.
 If any negative impact exists, the policy has been subject to further consideration.
 The requirement for a full Equality Impact Assessment is considered with the aim of avoiding negative impact upon the identified group or groups, and to take steps to meet the needs of people from protected groups where these are different from the needs of other people.

-Following any policy amendment, if a GNLP policy is found to have either a positive or a negative impact on a protected group, the report proposes a method of monitoring the impact.
+Following any policy amendment, if a GNLP policy is found to have either a positive or a negative impact on a protected group, or on socio-economic inequality, the report proposes a method of monitoring the impact.